 Section 75540 of the California Water Code requires that the District Board establish a zone or zones where a groundwater charge is to be implemented.
 The Code specifically states that a single zone may include the entire District and in May 1993 the Board established the entire District as one zone.
-This determination may be amended in the future, but lacking any evidence to the contrary, in the 2020-2021 year the entire District will remain as a single zone in regard to any groundwater charge.
+This determination may be amended in the future, but lacking any evidence to the contrary, in the 2021-2022 year the entire District will remain as a single zone in regard to any groundwater charge.

 Section 75561 of the California Water Code further requires the Engineering Investigation to include a finding related to the amount of water the District is obligated by contract to purchase.
 At this time the District has no contractual obligation to purchase water for the replenishment of the groundwater supplies.
 However, instead we recharge local surface water and cooperate with local and regional agencies to recharge the aquifer.
 The District works with San Bernardino Valley Municipal Water District (SBVMWD) to spread excess allocation State Project Water and Groundwater Council water in the District's spreading basins.
-During 2020 the District spread approximately 171 acre-ft of State Project Water with 6,933 acre-ft of State Project Water spread across the Bunker Hill Basin.
+During 2021 essentially no State Project Water was spread across the Bunker Hill Basin due to lack of supply.

-Based on the results of the 2021 Engineering Investigation, the San Bernardino Valley Water Conservation District finds that:
+Based on the results of the 2022 Engineering Investigation, the San Bernardino Valley Water Conservation District finds that:

-- Due to the imbalance between groundwater recharge and production since 1993, the Bunker Hill Basin's storage is 486,185 acre-feet below the level which is considered full for purposes of this investigation.
-This value is more than the 2020 report due to the decreased availability of native and State Water Project water for recharge. - During the ensuing water year (July 1, 2021 June 30, 2022), the Bunker Hill Basin could be recharged, with up to 619,981 acre-feet of water.
+- Due to the imbalance between groundwater recharge and production since 1993, the Bunker Hill Basin's storage is 580,031 acre-feet below the level which is considered full for purposes of this investigation.
+This value is more than the 2021 report due to the decreased availability of native and State Water Project water for recharge. - During the ensuing water year (July 1, 2022 June 30, 2023), the Bunker Hill Basin could be recharged, with up to 788,196 acre-feet of water.
 This recharge quantity would be needed to attain the 1993 storage level that is considered full.
-The Basin Technical Advisory Committee (BTAC) recommends a maximum of 282,000 acre-ft in Mill Creek and Santa Ana River Basins. - The District must continue to take all necessary steps to maintain and enhance its capability to conduct recharge operations.
+The Basin Technical Advisory Committee (BTAC) recommends a maximum of 282,600 acre-ft in Mill Creek and Santa Ana River Basins. - The District must continue to take all necessary steps to maintain and enhance its capability to conduct recharge operations.
 These steps may include maintenance and repair of existing, diversion facilities, canals, dikes, basins, roads, and other water recharge facilities.
 Additionally in December 2011 the District entered into a cooperative agreement with SBVMWD to enhance the recharge of the basin.
 This project will add significant new recharge facilities in the District's Santa Ana River Recharge Facilities.
 These facilities will be operated and maintained by the District.
 These improvements are required to ensure that the groundwater demands on the Basin, especially during drought periods, can be met.
-Construction for Phase 1A of the Enhanced Recharge Project is complete and the design process for Phase 1B is still in progress.
+Construction for Phase 1A of the Enhanced Recharge Project is complete and construction for the first portion of Phase 1B is anticipated to being in 2022.